sintayehu-dev/Trailblazers_Tech_bot/README.md

 <h1>Trailblazer Telegram Bot</h1>

 <h2>Introduction</h2>
 Welcome to Trailblazer bot!
-This Telegram bot is designed to provide students with access to online courses in basic computer skills <br>and various programming languages.
+This Telegram bot is designed to provide students with access to online courses in basic computer skills and various programming languages.
 The courses are prepared in Amharic, making them accessible to a wider audience.
 <h2>How to Use</h2>
 👉Start the bot using <strong>/start.</strong><br><br>
 👉Use the <strong>/course</strong>  command to choose a programming language.<br><br>